tgrundtvig/JavaCSG_Course/Course_Description.md

 - **Brick Blueprint and Implementation:**
   Students design and implement fixed, 3D-printed brick blueprints (created by extruding 2D shapes) that include integrated clicker-holes.
 - **Model Assembly:**
   Using the created bricks and a separate set of printed clickers (which are placed into the models using precise transformations), students will assemble larger composite models.
-(Scaling is omitted because the bricks are fixed, 3D-printed parts.)

 **Learning Objectives:**
 By the end of the course, students will be able to: